-As soon as you begin divorce proceedings, things can move quickly, and you won’t always be able to predict how your spouse will react.
-If your spouse is in charge of your family’s finances or even has access to joint accounts, you could find yourself suddenly cut off from your money!
+You can’t predict how your spouse will react when you announce that you want a divorce.
+If your spouse is in charge of your family’s finances or has access to joint accounts, you could find yourself suddenly cut off from your money!
 Do not put yourself in a position where you will need to rely on your spurned spouse for money or where your spouse could use the threat of turning off the money tap as a negotiation tactic.

 Empower yourself by making sure you have access to money before your divorce that you can use to:

 How to Build Up Your Cash Reserves

 The easiest way to build up your cash reserves is to open up a checking or savings account in your name and begin depositing as much of your income into it as you can before you file your divorce paperwork.
 Don’t forgo paying the important bills, like your mortgage or student loans.
 The last thing you want is to deal with collection agencies during your divorce!

 Do not poach money out of shared bank accounts.
 You’ll eventually need to close these accounts and divide the funds according to your divorce settlement.
 If you empty the accounts before the divorce, your spouse may accuse you of trying to steal money.
 (Learn how to close down joint accounts during a divorce.)